 We typically recommend your child's first routine dental checkup and cleaning to be between 2 and 3 years of age.
 Closer to 3, the majority of children have the ability to sit in the chair for 10 to 15 minutes.
 This amount of time will enable a cleaning, polish and checkup.
 At this time, you can ask your Dentist in Kitchener about techniques for cleaning your child's teeth, their diet, and so on.

-It helps if the team at your Kitchener Dental Clinic, uses a “tell, show, do” model of care for your child.
-As an example, for polishing their teeth they would describe the sensation they will feel on their teeth, show your child the soft rubber polisher on their finger so they know it’s safe, and then proceed to polish their teeth.
+It helps if the team at your Kitchener Dental Clinic, uses a "tell, show, do" model of care for your child.
+As an example, for polishing their teeth they would describe the sensation they will feel on their teeth, show your child the soft rubber polisher on their finger so they know it's safe, and then proceed to polish their teeth.
+This approach is a hallmark of comfortable, caring Pediatric Dentistry.
 When it comes to working with kids, this approach is pure gold!

 Your Kitchener Dentist should also want to find out about diet and home care routine for your child.
 They can also provide suggestions about how to make brushing and flossing easier.